 - Noodles.
 We use traditional (you have to boil them first) lasagna noodles.
 I know that they make those no-boil noodles now, but we’ve never tried this recipe with those and we don’t have any advice for how to do that.
 Boiling the noodles really isn’t that hard, as it happens while you’re cooking the meat sauce, anyway.

 - Tomatoes.
 There is A LOT of intense tomato flavor going on in this lasagna, and I love it.
 You’ll need a combination of canned tomato sauce and tomato paste.

 Can you layer lasagna the night before?

 Yes!
-This lasagna can be assembled, covered and refrigerated up to 3 days before baking.
+Just like with my Greek Lasagna, his lasagna can be assembled, covered and refrigerated up to 3 days before baking.
 Bring to room temperature on the counter 1 hour before baking.

 Can you freeze lasagna?

 Yes, this lasagna freezes well!
 What I usually do is prepare and bake the full lasagna as written below, and then refrigerate the whole thing (or the leftovers after I’ve served it for dinner once) in the pan overnight.

 Trust me, it’s MUCH easier to portion and wrap the pieces when the lasagna is chilled than when it is warm.